SEKOIA-IO/documentation/docs/integration/categories/email/fortimail.md

 ### Instructions on the 3rd Party Solution

-#### Forward FortiMail Logs to Sekoia.io

 This setup guide will show you how to forward your FortiMail logs to Sekoia.io by means of a syslog transport channel.

-#### Detailed Procedure:
+#### FortiMail Logs

-1. **FortiMail Logs:**
 - On FortiMail appliances, most of the important hardware and software activities that are relevant for security detection and analysis are logged into six files:
     - History (statistics): Records all email traffic going through the FortiMail unit.
     - System Event (kevent): Records system management activities, including changes to the system configuration as well as administrator and user log-ins and log-outs.
     - Mail Event (event): Records mail activities.
     - Antispam (spam): Records spam detection events.
     - Antivirus (virus): Records virus intrusion events.
     - Encryption (encrypt): Records detection of IBE-related events.

-2. **Transport to the Collector:**
+#### Transport to the Collector

 - **Prerequisites:**
     - Administrator privileges on the FortiMail appliance
     - Traffic towards the syslog must be open on `UDP 514`

-    - **Configure FortiMail:**

-      **Configure Logging to a Syslog Server:**
+- **Configure Logging to a Syslog Server:**

     1. Go to `Log and Report > Log Settings > Remote`.
     2. Click `New` to create a new entry OR double-click an existing entry to modify it.
     3. Select `Enable` to allow logging to a remote host.
     4. In `Profile name`, enter a profile name.
     5. In `IP`, enter the IP address of the `Syslog server` where the FortiMail unit will store the logs.
     6. In `Port`, enter the UDP port number on which the Syslog server listens for connections (by default, `UDP 514`).
     7. From `Level`, select the severity level that a log message must equal or exceed in order to be recorded to this storage location.
     8. From `Facility`, select the facility identifier that the FortiMail unit will use to identify itself when sending log messages.

         > To easily identify log messages from the FortiMail unit when they are stored on a remote logging server, enter a unique facility identifier, and verify that no other network devices use the same facility identifier.

     9. From `Log protocol`, select `Syslog`.
     10. In `Logging Policy Configuration`, enable the types of logs you want to record to this storage location.
     11. Click `Create`.

 ### Instruction on Sekoia